Janet Decker

 About Me

-Janet R. Decker primarily researches legal and policy issues in special education, but also studies the legal literacy of educators and administrators.
-Her publications include two books: The Legal Rights of School Leaders, Teachers, and Students, 8th ed.
-(Pearson, 2018) and How to Prevent Special Education Litigation: Eight Legal Lesson Plans (Columbia University Teachers College Press, 2015) and two edited books: The Principal's Legal Handbook and A Guide to Special Education Law (both published by Education Law Association, 2017).
+My research areas include special education legal and policy issues and legal literacy of school employees.
+I’ve published two books: The Legal Rights of School Leaders, Teachers, and Students, 8th ed.
+(Pearson, 2019) and How to Prevent Special Education Litigation: Eight Legal Lesson Plans (Columbia University Teachers College Press, 2015) and two edited books: The Principal's Legal Handbook and A Guide to Special Education Law (both published by Education Law Association, 2017).
+Currently, I am co-authoring the 9th ed. of The Legal Rights of School Leaders, Teachers, and Students (Pearson, 2026).

 Back to top